 Make prioritizing of projects a top priority—not every project is a need; some will just be wants.

-Once you have gathered all the applicable information from management and other sources, determine the most appropriate methods and tools to assess, prioritize, identify, and rate each project in terms of criteria.
+Once you have gathered all the applicable information from management and other sources, determine the most appropriate methods and tools to assess, prioritize, identify, and rate each project in terms of project evaluation criteria.
 Make sure that these are relevant and effective ways of evaluating each of the criteria within each project in order to most accurately assess company-wide priorities.

 Close the loop